clothing-color-coordinator/Web-App/README.md

 ## Usage

-On the landing page, the user can navigate to Color Search or Users
+On the landing page, the user can navigate to "Color Search" or "Users"

 ![home](https://github.com/clothing-color-coordinator/Web-App/blob/master/Assets/home.JPG)